History of Western civilization: War on terror (2001–2021)

+COVID-19 pandemic (2019–2023)

+Deglobalization (2020–present)

+Globalization has atrophied Western civilization by delegating the production of goods and economic development primarily to China, which in 20 years has become a global power, economically influencing entire continents far from its geographical location, such as Africa and South America.
+The COVID-19 pandemic, which originated in China, has exposed all the weaknesses of the Western world.

+Western civilization found itself weak and unprepared to face a global pandemic; most medical devices and medicines were produced in China.
+Early information about the virus was suppressed, hidden, and censored.
+The shortage of medical devices caused serious crises in the Western healthcare system, which was stretched to the limit.
+The United States had a dramatic shortage of medicines because they were produced exclusively in China.

+Western medicine, the most advanced in the world and now considered modern medicine, has found itself in serious difficulty.
+However, it is precisely thanks to it that we have understood the virus and how to treat it, and found a vaccine to eradicate it and reduce the mortality risk.

+The COVID-19 pandemic has caused severe socioeconomic damage to Western civilization, much more deep than in other parts of the world.
+However, the entire world has suffered the largest global recession.
+China has never paid any damages for what happened.

+China has denied evidence and responsibility for a virus generated on its territory in its laboratory in Wuhan.
+The Western world was afraid and fearful of assigning responsibility.

 Historiography

 Chicago historian William H. McNeill wrote The Rise of the West (1965) to show how the separate civilizations of Eurasia interacted from the very beginning of their history, borrowing critical skills from one another, and thus precipitating still further change as adjustment between traditional old and borrowed new knowledge and practice became necessary.
 He then discusses the dramatic effect of Western civilization on others in the past 500 years of history.
 McNeill took a broad approach organized around the interactions of peoples across the globe.
 Such interactions have become both more numerous and more continual and substantial in recent times.
 Before about 1500, the network of communication between cultures was that of Eurasia.
 The term for these areas of interaction differ from one world historian to another and include world-system and ecumene.
 His emphasis on cultural fusions influenced historical theory significantly.